ToshioCP/WNote/README.md

 WNote is not in production mode.
 It doesn't have enough power, yet.

+### features

+- Markdown is available
+- designed with Bootstrap

 ### TODO list

-- bootstrap
 - admin/user/guest
 - signin/signout
-- redcarpet -- markdown
 - backup/reset/restore